Actualizado Reviewed

 Use positive reinforcement to foster adherence success.

-• Thank patients for attending their appointments.
+• Thank people for attending their appointments.

 Identify the type of and reasons for poor adherence and target ways to improve adherence.